Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and the Wishart process for dynamic hypothesis testing: Methods

-The idea is that noise in the data is likely to contain low powers, whereas a high power is more likely to indicate a strong signal.
+The idea is that this test statistic captures periodicity in the connectivity signal.
+If there are periodic or near-periodic structures in connectivity over time, the power spectrum will show strong peaks at specific frequencies.
+Noise in the data is likely to contain low amplitudes and therefore does not produce strong peaks in the power spectrum.
 Hence, large powers in connectivity estimates might imply dynamics.